websightful/django-gdpr-cookie-consent-docs/src/getting-started.md

     console.log('Conditional marketing code loaded.');
 </script>
 ```

-The conditional html might include external or inline styles, external or inline  JavaScripts, and other HTML snippets.

 Manage the scripts that create your __Essential (strictly necessary)__ cookies separately, unrelated to conditional html snippets.